-Should funding be or become available, for this Revised Plan the Agency has developed a contingency approach addressing which programs and procurements it will prioritize supporting beyond those authorized by the Initial Plan.
+Should funding be or become available, for this Revised Plan the Commission has ordered the Agency has developed ato utilize the following contingency approach addressing which programs and procurements it will prioritize supporting beyond those authorized by the Initial Plan.
 That approach is as follows:

-First, the Agency proposes that it would prioritize opening additional blocks of capacity for the Adjustable Block Program (potentially at smaller block sizes than those specified in Section 6.3.1) to accommodate whatever funds are available, but up to a total of 500,000 additional annually delivered RECs250) over conducting procurements for RECs from utility-scale projects.
-As described in Section 5.9.1, RECs already procured from new utility-scale solar are well beyond the statutory 2025-2026 and 2030-2031 delivery years targets; for utility-scale wind, totals under contract are expected to be just short of the 2030-31 target, but an additional wind procurement should not be conducted without a planned corresponding solar procurement given the ongoing matching requirement.
+First, the Agency proposes that it would prioritize opening additional blocks of capacity for the Adjustable Block Program (potentially at smaller block sizes than those specified in Section 6.3.1) to accommodate whatever funds are available, but up to a total of 500,000 additional annually delivered RECs) over conducting procurements for RECs from utility scale projects.
+As described in Section 5.9.1, RECs already procured from new utility scale solar are well beyond the statutory 2025-2026 and 2030-2031 delivery years targets; for utility scale wind, totals under contract are expected to be just short of the 2030-31 target, but an additional wind procurement should not be conducted without a planned corresponding solar procurement given the ongoing matching requirement.
 By contrast, while the Adjustable Block Program is making strong progress towards the statutory 2020-2021 delivery year 1 million RECs delivered annually target, the 2025-2026 delivery year target of 1.5 million RECs delivered annually is not scheduled to be met under present allocations.
 The specific Groups/Categories and allocations thereof to be supported within the Adjustable Block Program would be determined at the Agency's discretion following a stakeholder comment process.

-Second, should the additional/unexpected funding be adequate to meet the Adjustable Block Program's 2025-2026 targets and still sustain additional program or procurement activity, the Agency would next look to conduct an additional brownfield site photovoltaic project competitive procurement ("brownfield procurement") with a target quantity of 50,000 RECs delivered annually.
-This would provide ongoing support for a market segment that was offered robust narrative support in the declaratory passages of Public Act 99-0906, but with a relatively small minimum target (only 2% of new photovoltaic project RECs).
+Second, should the additional/unexpected funding be adequate to meet the Adjustable Block Program's 2025-2026 targets and still sustain additional program or procurement activity First, the Agency shall conduct a competitive procurement for up to 500,000 RECs delivered annually from utility-scale solar and/or wind projects.